alejost848/pixels/README.md

-# pixels
+# Pixels
 Processing app for creating 8-bit characters and illustrations inside a 31x33 canvas.
+You can also export your creations in PNG and PDF.